haothitran/KlazRaidAssist/README.md

   - Remove same marker back to your mouse cursor by right clicking same icon again.
   - Remove marker from mouse cursor by right clicking on the world.
   - Remove all world markers by right clicking circle-backslash icon.
-- Ready check prompt when in group.
+- Ready check prompt when in a party or raid group.
 - Pull timers:
   - Left click a number to start pull timer for corresponding value.
   - Right click a number to cancel current pull timer.